Rakeeb510/Edge-Detector/README.md

 # Edge Detector

 ## Project Description
-[cite_start]This is an interactive, web-based application developed using Python and Streamlit for visual experimentation with classical edge detection algorithms[cite: 6]. [cite_start]The interface allows users to upload an image and dynamically adjust algorithm-specific parameters (Sobel, Laplacian, and Canny) to observe their effects in real-time[cite: 25, 30].
+This is an interactive, web-based application developed using Python and Streamlit for visual experimentation with classical edge detection algorithms.
+The interface allows users to upload an image and dynamically adjust algorithm-specific parameters (Sobel, Laplacian, and Canny) to observe their effects in real-time.

 ## Setup and Installation Instructions
 1.  **Prerequisites:** Ensure you have Python 3.12 installed.